-&lt;sup>28 Subject 309 omitted look-ups 4 and 6 (his partner's lower and upper limits) in game 1 and look-up 4 in games 2-5.
-This suggests that he did not yet understand that he needed to check his partner's lower limit to be sure of his L2 guess even when his own target, or the product of targets, was greater than 1; but he omitted look-up 4 even in game 4 where both targets were less than 1, showing that his error was probably more complex.
+32 Subject 309 omitted look-ups 4 and 6 (his partner's lower and upper limits) in game 1 and look-up 4 in games 2-5.
+This suggests that he did not yet understand the need to check his partner's lower limit to be sure of his L2 guess even when his own target, or the product of targets, was greater than 1.
+However, he omitted look-up 4 even in game 4 where both targets were less than 1, showing that his error was probably more complex.
 That these omissions did not lead to non-L2 guesses in games 1-5 is an accident of our design with no greater significance.